Oppenheimer (film): Box office

-Oppenheimer grossed $330.1 million in the United States and Canada and $645.7 million in other territories, for a worldwide total of $975.8 million; $190 million of which came from IMAX alone.
-It is the third-highest-grossing R-rated film of all time behind Joker (2019) and Deadpool & Wolverine (2024).
+Oppenheimer grossed $330.1 million in the United States and Canada and $653.1 million in other territories, for a worldwide total of $983.1 million; $190 million of which came from IMAX alone.
+It is the fourth-highest-grossing R-rated film of all time behind Joker (2019), Deadpool & Wolverine (2024), and Nolan's next film, The Odyssey (2026).
 In September 2023, Oppenheimer became the highest-grossing biographical film of all time, surpassing Bohemian Rhapsody (2018).
+It was overtaken by Michael (2026) three years later, making it the second-highest-grossing biographical film.

 By August 2023, Oppenheimer had become the highest-grossing film ever to not reach the top spot at the domestic box office, although in its sixth weekend it topped the worldwide box office with a total of $38.12 million, surpassing Barbie for the first time.
 It is also the highest grossing World War II-related film, surpassing Dunkirk (2017), also a Nolan film.
 Additionally, Oppenheimer became one of the top five highest-grossing IMAX releases, earning $183 million (approximately 20% of its total gross), over $17 million of which was earned from the 30 screens showing IMAX 70 mm prints.
 The film was booked to be rereleased in IMAX theaters on November 3, including six IMAX 70 mm prints, as these theaters reported selling out during the initial release.
 Deadline Hollywood calculated the net profit of the film to be $201.9 million, when factoring together all expenses and revenues.